Photonsters/anycubic-photon-docs/known-issues/photon-known-issues.md

 - After leveling and setting Z=0 correctly, prints still fail.
 [FB post](https://www.facebook.com/groups/AnycubicPhoton/permalink/1502900896521214/)

 #### Causes and Suggested Fix
-- Check if the carriage arm I hitting the top of the vat wall and is thus prevented from reaching Z0 to the bottom of the vat.
+- Check if the carriage arm is hitting the top of the vat wall and is thus prevented from reaching Z0 to the bottom of the vat.
 - A simple fix is to add 4 washers as spacers to the 4 screws that secure the build plate to the ball joint assembly.

  ### Other Random Issues